davidsiaw/dappgen/README.md

 # Dappgen

 Welcome to Dappgen!
-The Degica Application Generator for generating gems (for now), rails apps (hopefully) and many more things to come!
+David's APPlication Generator for generating gems (for now), rails apps (hopefully) and many more things to come!

 ## Installation